modmore/docs/en/01_Commerce/v1/75_Developer/Guides/making_custom_products.md

 After you have entered a few products, you are probably going to need to display them on the front end.
 Using the included commerce.get\_product snippet you can get products as well as the custom fields you added.

-In the example below, the custom fields are accessible in item.properties.custom\_field\_name.
+In the example below, the custom fields are accessible in the `item.properties` placeholder.

 ```HTML
 [[commerce.get_product? &product=`1` &toPlaceholders=`item`]]